GenEpiO/genepio/README.md

 ## GenEpiO

-The Genomic Epidemiology Application Ontology describes the genomics, laboratory, clinical and epidemiological contextual information required to support data sharing and integration for foodborne infectious disease surveillance and outbreak investigations.</h2>
+This is the GitHub repository for the Genomic Epidemiology Application Ontology project.</h2>

 ##Our Mission